vishnya/so_text/README.md

  I chose the `roc_auc`, and the best performance tended to be about `.84` depending on the method.
 I chose it mainly because it is threshold agnostic.
-Overall, I generate a report that has `roc_auc`, and Sklearn's classification report, which breaks down precision and recall by class (and also includes accuracy), because it's better to have multiple performance metrics at hand if one does not know what the focus of the performance metrics is (e.g. if we want to focus on the minority class
+Overall, I generate a report that has `roc_auc`, and `Sklearn`'s classification report, which breaks down precision and recall by class (and also includes accuracy), because it's better to have multiple performance metrics at hand if one does not know what the focus of the performance metrics is (e.g. if we want to focus on the minority class